JackTubby/MS4-Spa/README.md

 #### Colours
 I have chosen a wide range of colours for my website:
 * #9eb4a7 This light shade of green was used to give a calm and relaxing feeling to the site.
 It was used mainly on buttons and on some backgrounds making the text stand out more.
-* #f3c1a4 A mix of orange and beige complimenting the overall theme of the site, this was mainly used on buttons and background colours.
+* #f3c1a4 A mix of orange and beige complementing the overall theme of the site, this was mainly used on buttons and background colours.
-* White was used alot over the site giving it a clean and calm feel inline with the sites goal.
-White was used on a lot of backgrounds and used on some text when on a dark background.
+* White was used alot over the site giving it a clean and calm feel in-line with the sites goals.
+White was mainly used on backgrounds and used on some text when on a darker background.
 * Black was used for text to make it stand out on lighter backgrounds and catch the users eye.
-* Any other colours where chosen through development, a case of this may be when using a previously chosen colour the text did not stand out enough so the colour was changed to match this.
+* Any other colours were chosen throughout development, a case of this was when previously chosen colours and text did not stand out enough, so the colour was changed to match this.
 #### Icons
 In the project, icons were obtained from [Font Awesome](https://fontawesome.com/).
 Icons were used for different settings, for example they was used for social media icons but also to help users understand details.
-An example of this is the checkout button showing a locked lock to give the feel this is the final step to take payment.
+An example of this is the checkout button showing a locked lock to give the feel this is the final step before payment is taken.
 #### Typography
 * "Lato" used as a base font as it is readable and simple.
 * "Dancing Script" An elegant font fitting the clean and fancy theme, mainly used for headings.
 * "Courgette" Also an elegant font fitting the clean and fancy theme, mainly used for headings.
 * "Monstratt" Used alongside "Lato" it is a clean and readble font perfect for getting information to the user.
 #### Imagery
 When choosing imagery I used [Pexels](https://www.pexels.com/).
-Images were used mainly for background images in the site as well as a fallback image if user's uploaded image is not avaliable.
+Images were mainly used as background images in the site as well as a fallback images if user's/admin uploaded image is not avaliable.

 ### Information Architecture
 #### Database